gotoplace/linux_container/docker.md

 WARNING: The scale command is deprecated.
 Use the up command with the --scale flag instead.
 Stopping and removing composetest_redis_2 ... done
 Stopping and removing composetest_redis_3 ... done

+// WARNING: The scale command is deprecated.
+Use the up command with the --scale flag instead.
+// 아래 command로 변경하여 사용
+docker-compose up -d --scale redis=3 docker-compose up -d --scale redis=1
 ```

 ```